kleber-maia/iobjects/README.md

 # iObjects
 iObjects is a framework written in Java/HTML/CSS/JavaScript for developing web and mobile information systems.
-Key features:
+Some of its key features are:
 - 200+ classes, tools and UI components;
 - 3 code generators;
 - Dozens of design patterns;